tmb26366/MIST4610GroupProject2/README.md

 ![visualization one](https://i.ibb.co/NWbWwZ4/q2graph1.png)

 The financial and housing market crisis had a significant impact on the number of sales, foreclosures, and files for bankruptcy in Connecticut over the years of 2005-2012.
 Over the years of 2006-2009, there is a significant increase in home foreclosures, which came due to people being unable to pay their mortgages.
 The number of public home sales sharply increased before the housing market crash, then rapidly fell at the beginning of the crash in 2006.
 This rise in home sales was what caused the crash, as banks were handing out loans to people with unqualified credit, which then caused the massive sale on all these homes when they were unable to pay their mortgages, starting around 2005.
 From the year 2007 until 2009, there is an extreme increase in bankruptcy related real estate transactions in the state of Connecticut among homeowners.
-These trends are representative of the state of the housing market and economy at this time to show their relevance in teaching the state of the markets in Connecticu.
+These trends are representative of the state of the housing market and economy at this time to show their relevance in teaching the state of the markets in Connecticut.

 ![visualization two](https://i.ibb.co/xq06LSz/q2graph2.png)